jakub-klapka/email-obfuscator-wp-plugin/readme.md

     lumi-email-obfuscator/jquery_library

 Put your script handle into this filter and plugin will assume, that jquery is in this script and it will use it.
+This is helfull, when you include jquery in some other script (maybe Grunting your frontend scripts?).